nahliabdelwahed/BLURRY-RAW-dataset/README.md

 Please download the dataset via the [link](https://www.kaggle.com/datasets/abdelwahednahli/raw-blur-dataset).

-There are 11562 generated RAW images pairs and processed sRGB images in the RAW-BLUR dataset.
+The RAW-BLUR dataset contains 12600 generated RAW image pairs and processed sRGB images.
+The training and testing lists are also provided in /Training-list and /Training-list respectively!

 ## Acknowledgement